panda-tpn/panda-tpn.github.io/index.md

 ## Usage

-By default, panda builds the linear State Class Graph (SCG) of a Time Petri net, according to the technique of Berthomieu/Menasche implemented in the tool [Tina](https://projects.laas.fr/tina/) (with option -W).
-The linear SCG is an abstraction of the state space of the net that preserves reachable markings and traces, meaning the set of (untimed) execution sequences.
+By default, panda builds the strong State Class Graph (SCG) of a Time Petri net, according to the technique implemented in the tool [Tina](https://projects.laas.fr/tina/) (with option -S).
+The SSCG is an abstraction of the state space of the net that preserves reachable markings and traces, meaning the set of (untimed) execution sequences.